deadlysyntax/outrider-engine/README.md

 This provides access to our database of trading information, including providing charting data for the interface to display graphs.
 ***
 ### Installation:
-Outrider Engine is standalone sofware and is controlled via the command line.
+Outrider Engine is standalone software and is controlled via the command line.

+Make sure you have [MongoDB server](https://docs.mongodb.com/manual/administration/install-community/) installed and running.

-Download from github.
+Download Outrider from github.
 `git clone git@github.com:deadlysyntax/outrider-engine.git`

 Move into the bot directory